guyleaf/FLVCD/README.md

 # Frame-level Video Scene Detection

 </div>

 ## Description
-This repository is for academic research "Frame-level Video Scene Detection".
+This repository is for academic research [Frame-level Video Scene Detection](https://docs.google.com/document/d/1uEUj1zjJb20lyfE-72TVFgazpLEaszyZHGYwsjpEA08/edit?usp=sharing).
 It includes the models we proposed and data preprocessing script.

 ## How to run
 First, install dependencies